WordPress/community-themes/README.md

 ### How to contribute a new theme

 You can contribute with code, designs or discussion.

 To submit a theme design, include a Figma link or a zip file of your theme created using the Create Block Theme plugin.
 You can use the [Twenty Twenty-Three Figma Mockups](https://www.figma.com/community/file/1139275543113752375) as a reference.

 We will kickstart this initiative by building child themes of Twenty Twenty-Three.
 The themes can include as many or as few templates as you prefer, and the rest will be inherited from the parent theme.

+### Theme Utilities
+We have a node script which you can use to updated patterns ready for deployment.
+It does the following steps:
+1. Updates text strings to be wrapped in i18n functions.
+2. Changes image paths so that they point to the directory that the theme is installed in.

 ## Resources